zotbins/ZotbinsCore/docs/embedded_onboarding.md

 The following stuff is **VERY fundamental** to be able to quickly complete tasks that you'll be assigned as a Zotbinner (I coined that term literally no one on the team calls us that).
 In the next section, we will go more into depth about the exact implementation of ZotinsCore.
 Section I is more about getting a grasp of the basics.

+If you want extra information please refer to the following GitHub repo that has everythign: [Embedded New Testament](https://github.com/theEmbeddedGeorge/theEmbeddedNewTestament.github.io)

 ### Micro-Controller Pinouts
 The "pinouts" on a microcontroller refer to the various pins on a microcontroller that expose various functions of the actual microcontroller IC (integrated circuit) or any other peripherals which are commonly included on an ESP-32 microcontroller board like the ones you can purchase directly from Espressif.
 Common examples of such peripherals are Analog-to-Digital and Digital-to-Analog convertors, SPI or I2C modules (serial protocols), or GPIO (general-purpose in/out) pins.